 Strategic foresight capabilities are useful when managing uncertainty, both now and in the future, as both the complexity of problems and the rate of change increase.
 Strategic foresight methods enable the development of more robust and resilient analysis leading to better planning and policy advice.

-By scanning the environment for emerging issues and considering them from a range of perspectives, the Animal Division scanning team aims to identify significant emerging issues before they become critical.
+By scanning the environment for emerging issues and considering them from a range of perspectives, the department aims to identify significant emerging issues before they become critical.

 Some strategic foresight activities with a focus on animal health are listed below.